The Peacock

 Vanity is one of the seven deadly sins.
 Vanity is a sure way to end up in the has-been heap!

-Remember that the peacock is open game for the predator!
-Those beautiful feathers strutted about will attract the enemy !
-He sees the peacock coming a mile away.
+Remember that the peacock is open game for the enemy!
+Those beautiful feathers flaunted will attract his attention!
+The devil sees the peacock coming a mile away.

 Surely every man walketh in a vain show: surely they are disquieted in vain: he heapeth up [riches], and knoweth not who shall gather them.
 Psalm 39:6

-It is far safer to trust in the Lord, putting our confidence in Him by displaying our gifts in a way that is not so obvious!
+It is safer to trust in the Lord, putting our confidence in Him.
+By displaying our gifts in a way that is not so obvious!
 Not so in your face!
 A little humility goes a long way!

 Jesus is the best example of that!
 Though he was God in the flesh, he did not feel the need to be showy about it!
 (Philippians 2: 5-11)

-Vanity trusts in one’s own power and ability!
+Vanity is trusting in your gifts!
 After all, those gifts are pretty awesome!

 The word ‘vain’ means to be empty.
 To be worth nothing, having no good purpose.

-All the peacock’s beautiful feathers will not do the peacock any good if he ends up on a roasting stick!
+All the peacock’s beautiful feathers will not do him any good if he ends up on a roasting stick!

 Vanity is a form of pride.
 The peacock likes to look good to others and to themselves.